Skip to content

 Layer 2 — LLM Router: The Intelligence Backbone

 The first decision is not what to answer — it's which model should answer it.
-Intelligent routing directs 60–80% of traffic to SLMs and reserves frontier models for the queries that genuinely need them.
+Intelligent routing keeps the majority of requests on fast, local SLMs and escalates to frontier models only when task complexity genuinely requires it.
 In a governed stack, data sensitivity and regulatory jurisdiction influence routing decisions alongside complexity.

 SLM Track